Glenn Gregory interviewed about Afterhere, his new collaboration with Berenice Scott

 By Bob Gourley | Published on September 27, 2018

 Heaven 17 frontman Glenn Gregory and classically trained multi-instrumentalist Berenice Scott have worked together on many projects, but Afterhere is the duo’s first original pop music creation.
 Having met at an airport in Denmark, Gregory initially brought Scott into Heaven 17 when that group was looking for an additional keyboardist.
 The two also perform together with Woody Woodmansey’s Holy Holy, a band that plays the music of David Bowie.
 The musical relationship evolved into composing together, initially for such soundtracks as the British TV series “Liar.”
 Now they have released “Addict,” their debut album as Afterhere.
 The music is sophisticated, slightly dark pop, with Scott handling the majority of the vocals.
-Afterhere will be playing their first live show at 229 in London on October 4, 2018.
+Afterhere played their first live show at 229 in London on October 4, 2018.

 How did you and Berenice initially start working together, and how did Afterhere come about?